-Hopefully, this guide will help you find the best AV receivers in 2017.
+Hopefully, this guide will help you find the best AV receivers in 2019.
 Buy a good one, and it will last for years to come.

 This is not strong enough to power a set of speakers directly, therefore we need to boost it by using an amplifier.